-A few days ago, while talking with friends over coffee (later, over beer and wine!) the topic was non-lasting relationships, about how people dump each other easily at the first sign of trouble, and I heard myself saying “We cannot understand this because we are a generation of the screen-safe.”
+A few days ago, while talking with friends over coffee (later, over beer and wine!) the topic was non-lasting relationships, about how people dump each other easily at the first sign of trouble, how we are unable to mend things and I heard myself saying “We cannot understand this because we are a generation of the screen-safe.”
 Around the table, we were more or less of the Gen X so everybody understood what I meant but I am sure, for many of the following generations, namely Gen Z and Gen Y, I may be riding a T-Rex (a tamed one, ha ha!)

 All right, a screen-safe was what our grandmothers used to keep food in a cool place, actually a cupboard skeleton covered with a mesh screen.
 Fridges were a novelty back then, even for well-doing families.
 Yet one couldn’t keep food, meat, cooked meals in the screen-safe for a long time so it would entail to be creative with your ingredients when you cook: You should be always conscious of what you have, had for a certain time and will have in it.